Inulin on a flatlay

 Drink Soda!
 Inulin in OLIPOP

 If you’ve looked at the OLIPOP ingredient list you may be wondering what the heck a veggie extract like inulin is doing in a can of soda!
-But, as you might have noticed, OLIPOP boasts a whopping 9g of fiber.
+But, as you might have noticed, OLIPOP is high in fiber.

 This is, in part, thanks to the inulin added to its ingredients.
 Cracking open a can and enjoying an OLIPOP is something you can easily do that will help you meet your fiber needs and load your body up with beneficial inulin especially if your diet is lacking in foods like garlic, chicory, and Jerusalem artichoke.
 Do something good for your gut and your taste buds at the same time it’s a win-win, right?